aws-samples/realtime-fraud-prevention/README.md

 </powershell>
 ```

-8. Click Review and Launch then Launch.
+6. Click Review and Launch then Launch.
-9. When prompted for a key pair, select create a new pair
+7. When prompted for a key pair, select create a new pair
       * Key pair type: Choose RSA.
       * Key pair name: Give a name for the key.
       * Download Key Pair, Save .pem file in a safe location in your local machine.
       * Then Launch Instances.
-10. Click View Instances, It can take a few minutes for the instance to be ready so that you can connect to it.
+8. Click View Instances, It can take a few minutes for the instance to be ready so that you can connect to it.
 Check that your instance has passed its status checks.

-11. Follow the the instructions in the [connection tutorial to connect to your Windows instance using an RDP client](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EC2_GetStarted.html#ec2-connect-to-instance-windows)
+9. Follow the instructions in the [connect to EC2 instance tutorial to connect to your Windows instance using an RDP client](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EC2_GetStarted.html#ec2-connect-to-instance-windows)

-12. Open Google Chrome and paste the link of the OpenSearchDashboard that can be retrieved from the value of **OpenSearchDashboardLink** Key in Ouptut tab in CloudFormation console, it will look like https://vpc-<opensearch_name>-<opensearch_ID>.<region>.es.amazonaws.com/_dashboards
+10. Open Google Chrome and paste the link of the OpenSearchDashboard that can be retrieved from the value of **OpenSearchDashboardLink** Key in Ouptut tab in CloudFormation console, it will look like https://vpc-<opensearch_name>-<opensearch_ID>.<region>.es.amazonaws.com/_dashboards

-13. On the OpenSearch login console, enter the Username and Password used while creating CloudFormation Template
+11. On the OpenSearch login console, enter the Username and Password used while creating CloudFormation Template
   * **<OpenSearch_Master_Username>** --> OpenSearch master username.
   * **<OpenSearch_Master_User_Password>** --> OpenSearch master user password.

+12. Follow the instructions in the [clean EC2 instance tutorial to effectively terminate an instance which also deletes it](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EC2_GetStarted.html#ec2-clean-up-your-instance)

   ## Security